hereon-GEMS/pydidas/pydidas/docs/source/manuals/cmdline_global/cmd_global.rst

 .. note::

-    The Qsettings are persistent on the system for every user account, i.e. any changes you make will persist if you start a new pydidas instance or process.
+    The Qsettings are persistent (for a specific pydidas version) on the system for every individual user account, i.e. any changes you make will persist if you start a new pydidas instance or process.
+Likewise, any changes made as a different user will not be applied to your settings.